Conservation Partners and Projects

 Baird’s Tapir Survival Alliance

 The Baird’s Tapir Survival Alliance works to ensure the survival of the Baird’s tapir in the forest habitats they live in throughout South America.
 The main threats to the survival of Baird’s tapirs include unsustainable hunting, retaliatory killings for crop-raiding, habitat destruction, road development, and global climate change.
 Working in Mexico, Guatemala, Honduras, Nicaragua, Costa Rica, and Panama, the BTSA is working to reduce tapir poaching and develop conservation actions, such as patrols in areas of known tapir poaching, and environmental education in communities that coexist with tapirs.
 Follow them on Facebook.
-To learn more about the BTSA, please watch their newly released documentary.
+To learn more about the BTSA, please watch their short documentary.

 Tiger Conservation Campaign